 - savings/fixed deposit accounts

-Candidates should have a clear concept about the different agreements or treaty signed between India and any other country as they form an important part of the UPSC Syllabus.
+Candidates should have a clear concept about the different agreements or treaties signed between India and any other country as they form an important part of the UPSC Syllabus.
 Candidates can also download the notes PDF at the end of this article.

 Benefits of Double Taxation Avoidance Agreements